Boom Supersonic reveals a new design for its ultrafast passenger jet—with more engines

 Boom continues to tout Overture’s ability to fly on 100% sustainable aviation fuel, which can be made from such sources as spent cooking oil or carbon dioxide pulled from the air with direct-air-capture machines.

 But the identity of the company that will build those engines remains up in the air.
 Boom signed a 2020 venture with Rolls-Royce to explore adapting one of that manufacturer’s current engines, but Scholl won’t say if Rolls would wind up building Overture’s engines.
-“We’ve been working behind the scenes on the engine for a very long time, because it’s a fundamental component,” he says.
+“We’ve been working behind the scenes on the engine for a very long time because it’s a fundamental component,” he says.

 In a conversation at the Collision conference in Toronto in June, Scholl had previously indicated that the company would be able to modify a current subsonic engine and that Boom had “multiple options that are quiet, that are fuel efficient.”

 Tuesday’s announcement notes that Overture will take off and fly without using noisy afterburners, something the Concorde required and which bothered many people on the ground.
-As one resident of the then-rural area next to Washington Dulles International Airport told the Washington Post in 1977: “The horses panic and race like crazy across the field when the Concorde comes over.”
+As one resident of the then-rural area next to Washington, D.C.’s Dulles International Airport told the Washington Post in 1977: “The horses panic and race like crazy across the field when the Concorde comes over.”

 Boom is, however, not aiming to reduce the loud sonic boom caused by Overture—a subject of recent government and industry research—and so will limit supersonic flights to over oceans, with overland speeds capped at just below Mach 1.